 A splendid time is guaranteed for all!

-You get it as it was published in June 1987 (!).
-Be aware that all addresses (private, phone including my own on page 2)
+You get it as it was published in late 1986 (!).
+Be aware that all addresses (private, phone including my own address in this issue on page 2)

-in the early Summer days of 1987.
-And all this happened without any computer, without any emails and of course without the internet.
+at the beginning of Spring in 1987.
+And all this happened without any computers, without any emails and of course without the internet.

-PS: ... if you would like to obtain an original paper copy of the Doors Quarterly Magazine 14 I have to tell you that
+PS: ... if you would like to obtain an original paper copy of this Doors Quarterly Magazine 12 I have to tell you that

-unfortunately there are no copies left at all!
+unfortunately there are absolutely no copies left at all!